Gelixen/city-list-app/README.md

 ## Bonus points (not mandatory)

 * Frontend stack should be one from the list below:
   * Angular
   * VueJS
   * React
 * Editing the city should be only allowed for users with Spring Security's role ROLE_ALLOW_EDIT

 ## Expected outcome

 A repository link to your GitHub account from where you can clone the solution and run it with little-to-zero effort.

 Should you need any further information, please do not hesitate to contact the sender of this task.

+---

+# TODO:

+* Add csv read and load to H2 DB on app start
+* Add cities fetching from DB
+* Add pagination for /cities endpoint
+* Add /cities/search endpoint
+* Add city edit endpoint